JJKVIT/Carpoon/README.md

 > *"dont ask me who need this"* - [me](https://github.com/JJKVIT)

 Designed to help you navigate and manage your project directories from the terminal, Carpoon is built in Go and utilizes a TUI (bubbletea).
+Exactly like harpoon for neovim (I mean I copied them just made it a cli just so i could learn go)

 ## 🚀 Features